How To Toughen Fingertips For Guitar Playing?

 11. Use Tools Or A Credit Card

-You can’t carry the guitar everywhere with you.
-So, using finger toughening tools or a credit card can be very useful.
 If you are using a credit card, then press against the edge of the card.
 This will simulate pressing down on the strings.
 This can help you to work up your fingers much more frequently and speed up callus formation.

-Though I have already shared all the best tips that many guitarists implement, there are few more tricks here.
+Though I have already shared all the best tips that many guitarists implement, there are a few more tricks here.

 guitar callus builder